 Avoid junk food and go for veggies and fruits as much as possible.
 These powerhouses are full of fiber that can control blood sugar, maintain gut health, fight cancer cells, and do much more.
 They will undoubtedly help you stay active and independent as you age.

 Don't underestimate the power of a healthy diet.

 Do not forget to sleep.
 We all underestimate the importance of sleep and how greatly it affects everything we do.
 Not getting enough sleep can lead to diminished cognitive agility, lack of concentration, and, more dramatically, a greater likelihood of suffering from a stroke.

 Become Social - Keep Socializing

-Remember that to stay independent as you age, you need to take care of your mental health.
-For most people, socializing declines as they age, and being alone for too long is never a good option.
+Remember that you need to take care of your mental health to stay independent as you age.
+Most people's socializing declines as they age, and being alone for too long is never a good option.

 Stay in touch with your family and friends as much as possible.
 Engage in social activities whenever you can.
 The more isolated you are, the more your confidence will decrease, leading to fear and injuries.
 Keep the mind active as well as your body.
 Take up a hobby, join a book club, visit a senior center or find any form of socializing that best suits your interests.

 Socializing will make you happier and more confident.

 Always consult your doctor before taking up any physical activity.
 You will most likely be aware of your limitations and take precautions with activities.
 Nevertheless, there is no need to take it too far and stop all activities.

 The worst thing you can do for your body is not to move.
 If you have back problems or joint issues, it is good to speak with a physical therapist, and they can give you instructions and tell you precisely what to avoid and what kind of daily exercises to focus on.